HackXIt/APRG-group-projects/convex-hull/README.md

 - **Algorithm Visualization**: Step-by-step visualization of convex hull algorithms for educational purposes.
 - **CLI Mode**: Run algorithms on large datasets for performance measurement.
-- **Test Data Generation**: Python scripts to generate test datasets with various point distributions.
+- **Data Generation**: Built-in functions to generate test datasets with various point distributions.
 - **Automated Testing**: Scripts to execute algorithms on test datasets and log the results.

 ## Installation